bgnoatto/persona-rest/README.md

 ## Getting Started

-Este proyecto es para mostrar un RESTapi con jUnit and Wildfly.
+Este proyecto es para mostrar un REST API con jUnit and Wildfly.
 Tiene Get y Post basicos.
 Usa hsqldb en memoria e Hibernate.

-This project is to show a RESTapi with jUnit and Wildfly.
+This project is to show a REST API with jUnit and Wildfly.
 It has basic Get and Post.
 Use hsqldb in memory and Hibernate.

 ### Prerequisites